List of diplomatic missions of India

-This is a list of diplomatic missions of India.
-India has one of the largest diplomatic networks, reflecting its links in the world and particularly in neighbouring regions: Central Asia, the Middle East, East Africa, Europe, Southeast Asia, and the rest of the Indian subcontinent.
+The Republic of India has one of the largest diplomatic networks, reflecting its links in the world and particularly in neighbouring regions: Central Asia, the Middle East, East Africa, Europe, Southeast Asia, and the rest of the Indian subcontinent.
 There are also far-flung missions in the Caribbean and the Pacific, locations of historical Indian diaspora communities.

 As a member of the Commonwealth of Nations, Indian diplomatic missions in the capitals of other Commonwealth members are known as High Commissions.
-In other cities of Commonwealth countries, India calls some of its consular missions "Assistant High Commissions", although those in the cities of Birmingham and Edinburgh in the United Kingdom and the city of Hambantota in Sri Lanka are known as "Consulates-General".
+In other cities of Commonwealth countries, the consular missions are known as "Consulates-General", except those in Bangladesh, which are known as "Assistant High Commission(s)".